emacs-mirror/emacs/mps/manual/source/pool/mvt.rst

     the pool to operate as a first-fit pool, at a significant cost in time efficiency: therefore this is not permitted.

-    A fragmentation limit of 100 will cause the pool to use temporal fit (unless resources are exhausted).
+    A fragmentation limit of 100 causes the pool to always use temporal fit (unless resources are exhausted).
 If the objects allocated in the pool have similar lifetime expectancies, this mode will have the best time- and space-efficiency.
 If the objects have widely varying lifetime expectancies, this mode will be time-efficient, but may be space-inefficient.
 An intermediate setting can be used to limit the space-inefficiency of temporal fit due to varying object life expectancies.

 .. index::